30 June 2025

 Liberalism is not anti-fascist as it is coupled with an economic system (capitalism) that leads to fascism.
 Dems are certainly not anti-fascist as they are half of the corporate government.
 Liberals can become anti-fascist if they are willing to ideologically develop beyond liberalism.

-With the caveat that anyone with any sophistication registers the inadequacy of trying to describe the range of political positions by placing them on a single linear scale, the spectrum is the best simple model available, a very powerful instrument if used carefully.
-Check out my summary diagram from the post I just linked:
+Most Americans use the term “left” and “liberal” interchangibly in a simple reduction of politics to a spectrum of positions on a single spectrum from very “liberal” on the left to very “conservative” on the right.
+While anyone with any sophistication registers the inadequacy of trying to describe all possible political positions by placing them on a single linear scale, the left-right spectrum is the best simple model available, a very powerful instrument if used carefully.
+Here’s a summary diagram from the post I just linked:

 A spectrum of political terms: